Careers in Aquatic Life Sciences

 - Hands-on trainingin our technical facilities

-Important: This training program is designed to provide support and cannot, under any circumstances, replace the candidate’s own work or commitment to the process of obtaining the certificate.
+Important: This training program is designed to provide support and cannot, under any circumstances, replace the candidate’s own work or commitment to the certification process.
 The responsibility for success rests entirely with the candidate.

 * Applies to a total presentation volume not exceeding 10 m³.